Joohansson/nanolinks/README.md

 [https://nanolinks.info](https://nanolinks.info)

 **Want something added?
-Just edit this file and make a pull request or reach out on [Reddit](https://www.reddit.com/user/Joohansson/).
+Just edit this file on github and make a pull request or reach out on [Reddit](https://www.reddit.com/user/Joohansson/).
 The content will be evaluated.**

 ## Quick Index
 * [Information & Education](#information--education)